 Voting by mail in Texas has been available to elderly voters and voters with physical disabilities for decades.
 Remember, however, that many of the legal safeguards designed to protect voters and their ballots are impossible to enforce in the privacy of the voter’s home.
 Here are a few tips that may prove helpful.

-- Call your local or county office holding the election or the Secretary of State’s office and request that an application to vote by mail be sent to you, or download the application here.
-(PDF)
+- Call your local or county office holding the election and request that an application to vote by mail be sent to you, or download the application here (PDF).

 - If you need help filling out the form or mailing it, ask someone you trust to help you.
 Your helper’s name and address must be written next to your signature and they must sign the application.